Chord Progressions in D Major

 I – IV – V

-Blues, country, rock and roll — all built on this triad.
+Blues, country, rock and roll: all of it is built on this triad.

 Relative key